dhruv-tailor/excelmakesbelhappypack/README.md

 # excelmakesbelhappypack
+## V0.2.2
+- This pack and future versions are now avaible at github.com/TheDivexz/excelmakesbelhappypack/releases
+- also other improvemnts to ai and develment ideas
-- Startup events know includes this readme.md file up to 30 lines
+- Startup events know includes this readme.md file up to 30 lines.
+Github bot does that for us
-## Branch Dev click
-- plugged in a dev click.
+- New nations get ideas from there releaser, wheter by peace deal or by releasing them. via missons tree created nations do not Though.
-- Merged the on_actions
+- Merged the on_actions they now have a unq file
 ## Important Update
 - in order to reduce size of the mod you need to copy the mod file contents to your .mod file
 ## Update